PavelDonev/First-Repo/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Severity**
+How severe is the problem to the everyday user.
+Example: Blocking, Critical, High, Medium, Low

+**Priority**
+How fast should the problem be eridated.
+Example: Immediate, Next release, On occasion, Open

 **Screenshots**
 If applicable, add screenshots to help explain your problem.